DevNambi/blog-drafts/431 - Job Searches.md

 <li><a href="https://medium.com/@oscargodson/how-zenefits-just-lost-an-engineer-3f09898dbcf9">How Zenefits just lost an engineer</a></li>
 <li><a href="https://medium.com/@louisgray/layoffs-and-loyalty-in-a-liquid-valley-4b42bd5e26d7">Loyalty and Layoffs in a Liquid Valley</a></li>
 <li><a href="http://danluu.com/startup-tradeoffs/">Big Company vs. Startup Work and Compensation</a></li>
+<li><a href="http://blogs.wsj.com/economics/2016/03/30/dropouts-need-not-apply-silicon-valley-asks-mostly-for-developers-with-degrees/">Dropouts Need Not Apply: Silicon Valley Asks Mostly for Developers With Degrees</a></li>
 </ul>

 **Other**